History

 December 02, 2010

 The history of Chinese ceramics began some eight thousand years ago with the crafting of hand-molded earthenware vessels.
-Soon after, in the late neolithic period, the potter’s wheel was invented facilitating the production of more uniform vessels.
-The sophistication of these early Chinese potters is best exemplified by the legion of terracotta warriors found in the tomb […]
+Soon after, in the late Neolithic period, the potter’s wheel was invented, facilitating the production of more uniform vessels.
+The sophistication of these early Chinese potters is best exemplified by the legion of Terracotta Warriors found in […]

 Read more